python/cpython/Doc/extending/newtypes.rst

 .. [#] This is true when we know that the object is a basic type, like a string or a float.

 .. [#] We relied on this in the :c:member:`~PyTypeObject.tp_dealloc` handler in this example, because our type doesn't support garbage collection.
-Even if a type supports garbage collection, there are calls that can be made to "untrack" the object from garbage collection, however, these calls are advanced and not covered here.

 .. [#] We now know that the first and last members are strings, so perhaps we could be less careful about decrementing their reference counts, however, we accept instances of string subclasses.
 Even though deallocating normal strings won't call back into our objects, we can't guarantee that deallocating an instance of a string subclass won't call back into our objects.

-.. [#] Even in the third version, we aren't guaranteed to avoid cycles.
-Instances of string subclasses are allowed and string subclasses could allow cycles even if normal strings don't.
+.. [#] Also, even with our attributes restricted to strings instances, the user could pass arbitrary :class:`str` subclasses and therefore still create reference cycles.